Beer in Austria: Ottakringer

 Ottakringer from Vienna can be found more often in the eastern states.
 Over the past decades, it has earned somewhat of a cult status leading the company to name one of their canned variants "16er-Blech" (Ottakring is the 16th district of Vienna, "Blech" a slang term for a tin can).
 Ottakringer raised some attention for supplying rock festival campers in Austria with chilled "Ottarocker" branded cans on-site for a reasonable price, thus removing the need for campers to carry their beer supplies all the way to the festival.

 Egger Bier

 In Vorarlberg, Egger Bier is brewed by a brewery in Egg, Bregenzerwald.
 This led to a lawsuit with the above-mentioned Egger from Lower Austria, which ended in an agreement between the two breweries.
 So, when buying an Egger in Vorarlberg you get one from Egg, whereas in the rest of Austria it will be from Lower Austria.

 Mohrenbräu

 Established in 1834, the Mohrenbrauerei is Vorarlberg's oldest brewery.
 At the same time, it is market leader with a total market share of 47.2 percent in the gastronomy and retail sectors.
 There has been a discussion about whether or not the name and logo – in German, Mohr is an outdated and pejorative term for an African – suggests racial stereotyping.
 The company insists that the name and logo refer to the original brewery founder Josef Mohr and have been in use for almost 200 years.

+Augustiner Brau Mülln

+Since 1621, beer has been brewed in Salzburg's Mülln neighbourhood, at the base of the Mönchsberg.
+The Bräustübl tavern and brewery, Austria's largest, offers an indoor seating area measuring 5,000 m2, with an additional 1,400 seats in the beer garden.
+The beer is served in stone jugs, or Steins, drawn directly from wooden barrels.
+The "Schmankerlgang" (delicatessen arcade) features food stands where regional and traditional dishes can be purchased.